Whimsy Stick

 Flirt Pole for Apartment Dogs: Burn Energy Indoors

 No yard doesn’t mean no outlet.
-A structured flirt pole for apartment dogs session resolves drive in 10 minutes indoors — no backyard required.
-Here’s the exact method.
+A structured indoor session resolves drive in 10 minutes, no backyard required.
+Here’s the exact method, the four indoor techniques that work in any floor plan, and the setup that makes it safe.

 Minutes per session indoors